mozilla/pkipolicy/rootstore/policy.md

 6. CAs must provide a way to clearly determine which CP and CPS applies to each of its root and intermediate certificates.

+7. CAs SHALL maintain links to older versions of their CPs and CPSes for as long as any related CA certificate hierarchy is in the Mozilla root program.

 ## 4. Common CA Database ##